HZC23/NoNo/docs/app_guide.md

 # Nono Robot - App Communication Guide

-This guide describes the communication protocol between the Nono robot and the Android application.
+This guide describes the communication protocol between the Nono robot and its companion application.

 ## 1. Connection

-The robot uses Bluetooth Serial for communication.
-The app should connect to the robot using the Bluetooth Serial Port Profile (SPP).
-The robot's Bluetooth name is "Nono".
+The robot communicates via Bluetooth Low Energy (BLE) using a standard UART service.
+The app should connect directly using the following BLE service and characteristic UUIDs:

+*   **Service UUID:** `6E400001-B5A3-F393-E0A9-E50E24DCCA9E`
+*   **Write Characteristic (App to Robot):** `6E400002-B5A3-F393-E0A9-E50E24DCCA9E`
+*   **Notify Characteristic (Robot to App):** `6E400003-B5A3-F393-E0A9-E50E24DCCA9E`

+**Connection Flow:**
+1. Scan for the specified Service UUID.
+2. Connect to the GATT server of the detected device.
+3. Enable notifications on the Notify characteristic to receive telemetry.
+4. Write commands to the Write characteristic.

 ## 2. Command Format

-All commands sent to the robot must be terminated with a newline character (\n).
+All commands sent to the robot must be terminated with a newline character (`\n`).
 The commands are case-insensitive.

 The general command format is: